 Anwar Ali Arqam, a journalist currently affiliated with Newsline magazine, has a keen eye on Pakistani politics and argues that it was already decided which party would win these elections.
 He said,” In pre-poll rigging, a perception is built and hype is created to attract those candidates who have no ideology and are always with the party which is supposed to win.
 When Ch Nisar left his party it was said that around 40 members of his party would also join him.
 Media also created hype when he was given the symbol of jeep and then this hype led to a number of candidates opting for this symbol.
 Even the voters cast their votes for those whom they thought would win.
 I asked a layman about his vote and he said that he voted for PTI because in horse race gamble one always opts for the horse that is supposed to win.
 Same happened with jeep.
 It turned out to be a false alarm in pre poll rigging because they had BAP (Balochistan Awami Party) in Balochistan, they already had a setting in Sindh and it was decided already that which party would win and that is what exactly happened.”

 What we can deduce from the comments above is that there was a hype created before elections regarding jeep but this symbol could not succeed in becoming a game changer.
 There were few constituencies where candidates of this symbol were able to secure second or third position but majority of them couldn’t even get one thousand votes.
 These elections were historic because they brought about the third consecutive democratic transition but concerns regarding credibility of these elections need to be addressed.

-The author is a student at IBA’s Centre for Excellence in Journalism.
+The author is a graduate of IBA’s Centre for Excellence in Journalism.